bitcoindevkit/bitcoindevkit.org/content/blog/2021/fee_estimation_for_light_clients_part_3.md

 During the training the data is splitted again in 80/20 for training and validation respectively, validation is basically testing during training.

-During splitting dataset is converted from a pandas data frame to tensorflow dataset, decreasing training times.
+During splitting, the dataset is converted from a pandas data frame to tensorflow dataset, decreasing training times.

 #### Preprocessing